Endowment Tree

 Can I buy a leaf or contribute money to the Endowment now and get a leaf?
 No. This tree is only for members who are leaving funds to the church via their estate documents.

 I have listed the church in my estate documents – what’s next?
-Once you have listed MPPC Endowment Fund in your estate documents, then you can get a leaf on the tree by filling out the back page of the attached pamphlet, and returning to the church.
+Once you have listed MPPC Endowment Fund in your estate documents, then you can get a leaf on the tree by filling out the below “Leaving Money to MPPC” form linked below and returning to the church.
 You can also contact anyone on the Endowment Ministry Team.